ACT Work Groups

 Click here to view the Agency Security Issues Pocket Guide.

-Click here to view the supporting full Summary reference Guide.
+Click here to view the supporting full Summary Reference Guide.
 Click here to access the ACT/CIS 'Cyber Hygiene' tool kits.

-A preliminary discussion between key industry representatives in July 2015 determined that there is an opportunity to re-address rating for Small Commercial Lines.
+A preliminary discussion between key industry representatives determined that there is an opportunity to re-address rating for Small Commercial Lines.
 This work group will work to 1) facilitate improvement, consistency and education on existing 'bridging' functionality from management systems to carrier sites and 2) determine direction and advocacy for the desired end-state of consistent Real Time Comparative Rating for Small Commercial Lines.
 The work group held a kickoff meeting in September 2015, then fielded an industry-wide survey to confirm challenges and further refine its goals.

 The group is now working on their next phase of the desired 'end state' for full round-trip real time rating for Small Commercial Lines.